 Depending on the vintage, this Bordeaux wine gains complexities with additional bottle age, which is amazing, considering it’s already close to 25 years old by the time it’s released!
 However, in some vintages, the fruit drops with age and it’s not as much fun to drink with time.
 As the vineyards are tiny, the production is minuscule, making the wine quite difficult to find.
 On average, about 600 cases of wine are produced here each vintage.

 When to Drink Chateau Gilette, Anticipated Maturity, Decanting Time

-Of course the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
-With Chateau Guiraud and frankly, all Sauternes, temperature is more important than decanting.
+Of course, the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
+With Chateau Guiraud and frankly, all Sauternes, the temperature is more important than decanting.